mgharvey/mgharvey.github.io/field.md

 Since 2006, I have worked extensively in the Neotropics, focusing on exploring poorly known corners of the Amazon Basin.

-<iframe src="https://mapsengine.google.com/map/embed?mid=zFcp-_sToDi4.kFz2Ba3aay4Q" width="560" height="400" frameborder="0"> </iframe>
+<iframe src="https://www.google.com/maps/d/embed?mid=1Q0_-90Yl2RTtB02xY5rCVObyGeo&hl=en" width="560" height="400" frameborder="0"> </iframe>

 *A map of my research sites in the Neotropics.
 Museum collection localities are indicated with pointer icons, other sites with push pins.*

 # Central Asia

-Beginning in 2017, I will also be conducting field work in the mountains of central Asia, initially in Kyrgyzstan.
+I began working in central Asia, in Kyrgyzstan, in 2017.
 The distributions and natural histories of central Asian birds are surprisingly poorly known.
-I will be seeking to fill these gaps while gathering material to conduct comparative population genetics analyses of forest birds distributed across the myriad mountain ranges in the region.
+I am seeking to fill these gaps while gathering material to conduct comparative population genetics analyses of forest birds distributed across the myriad mountain ranges in the region.

+<iframe src="https://www.google.com/maps/d/embed?mid=1Y7MzunbdYm-rvOfcyUVmwPoIksM&hl=en" width="560" height="400" frameborder="0"> </iframe>

+*A map of my research sites in central Asia.*